 The company that produced the kit, Stippler Elektronik, has since disappeared.
 Unfortunately the binary contents of the 27C512 EPROM are not available anywhere.
 The original Elektor article refers to a Pascal programme used to create the binary file but doesn’t offer a listing or any other details apart from saying that “the pre-programmed ROM is available from suppliers”.
 The design was attributed to “H Hanft” (actually Dipl.-Ing.
 Hans-Juergen Hanft) – if you’re still around, or indeed if anyone anywhere has another ROM to compare contents with please get in touch 🙂 Maybe Georg Stippler knows?
 The programmed ROM is known by its part number “976516-1” or “EPS 976516-1” or “Elektor-976516-1” and the whole kit is 970069 or E970069.

 (UPDATE [2021-02-22]: thanks to some very clever people over at the SonyInsider forum who have reverse-engineered the ROM contents from the FSM schematic & S/PDIF specification we now have C, Python & Tcl code that can re-generate the binary image of the ROM 😀 )

-(UPDATE as of late May/early June 2021 the sonyinsider forums appears to have disappeared – link above should take you to a waybackmachine archive 😦 )
+(UPDATE around late May/early June 2021 the SonyInsider forums went offline for some weeks – the link above should take you to a waybackmachine archive 😦

 Title: Einfacher Copybit-Eliminator: Digitales Kopieren ohne Beschraenkungen